tus/tus-resumable-upload-protocol/protocol.md

 known during the construction, the `Upload-Expires` header MUST be included in the reponse to the inital `POST` request.
 Its value MAY change over time.

-If a client does attempt to resume an upload which has since been removed by the server, the server MUST respond with `404 Not Found` or `410 Gone`.
-The latter one SHOULD be used if the server is keeping track of expired uploads.
-In both cases the client MUST start a new upload.
+If a Client does attempt to resume an upload which has since been removed by the Server, the server MUST respond with `404 Not Found` or `410 Gone`.
+The latter one SHOULD be used if the Server is keeping track of expired uploads.
+In both cases the Client MUST start a new upload.

 The value of the `Upload-Expires` header MUST be in [RFC 2616](http://tools.ietf.org/html/rfc2616) datetime format.

 ### Checksum

-Clients and servers MAY implement and use this extension to verify data integrity per chunk.
-In this case the server MUST add the `checksum` element to the `Tus-Extension` header.
+Clients and Servers MAY implement and use this extension to verify data integrity per chunk.
+In this case the Server MUST add the `checksum` element to the `Tus-Extension` header.

-A client MAY include the `Content-MD5` header and its appropriate value in a `PATCH` request.
+A Client MAY include the `Content-MD5` header and its appropriate value in a `PATCH` request.
 The value MUST be the Base64 encoded string of the MD5 digest of the entire chunk which is currently uploading as defined in [RFC2616 Section 14.15 Content-MD5](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.15).
-Once all the data of the current uploading chunk has been received by the server it MUST verify the uploaded chunk against the provided checksum.
-If the verification succeeds the server continues processing the data.
-In the case of mismatching checksums the server MUST abort handling the request and MUST respond with the tus-specific `460 Checksum Mismatch` status code.
+Once all the data of the current uploading chunk has been received by the Server it MUST verify the uploaded chunk against the provided checksum.
+If the verification succeeds the Server continues processing the data.
+In the case of mismatching checksums the Server MUST abort handling the request and MUST respond with the tus-specific `460 Checksum Mismatch` status code.
 In addition the file and its offsets MUST not be updated.

 If the hash cannot be calculated at the beginning of the upload it MAY be included as a trailer.
-If the server can handle trailers, this behavior MUST be promoted by adding the `checksum-trailer` element to the `Tus-Extension` header.
+If the Server can handle trailers, this behavior MUST be promoted by adding the `checksum-trailer` element to the `Tus-Extension` header.
 Trailers, also known as trailing headers, are headers which are sent after the request's body has been transmitted already.
 Following